DATA-606-SPRING-2023-TUE/nicholas_data606/README.md

 ## Cleaning

-The cleaning process includes not only removing unneeded columns but also performing type conversions.
+The cleaning process included not only removing unneeded columns but also performing type conversions.
 Non-numeric type values were converted into numeric type values for the purpose of regression.
+Over 12 different currencies had to be converted to USD in order to for the data to be used accurately.
+Metric and empyrical measurements had to be converted as well.

 - Dates were converted from string to dateTime then to integer
 - Prices and quantities were standardized.
   - These values were converted to USD/grams for the sake of comparison